Mark-Assessment/y-alade-memory-game-m2-2/README.md

-# Abtract Shapes Memory Game
+# Abstract Shapes Memory Game
-### A timed memory game built using javascript
+### This is a timed memory game built using javascript.
+### Flip the cards over to reveal the matches.
+How many matches can you get before the timer runs out?